shirleylberry/prebid.github.io/dev-docs/examples/brightcove-example.md

 <div markdown="1" style="top:2700px" class="pl-doc-entry">
 #### Line 129 to 146: Redefine invokeVideoPlayer
-Redefine `invokeVideoPlayer` and pass in the vast url we got back from prebid.
-We'll use this url in our ima3 plugin configuration.
+Redefine `invokeVideoPlayer` to replace the temporary one we defined above.
+Now, `invokeVideoPlayer` will take in the winning url, create the player, and play the ad.
 </div>

 <div markdown="1" style="top:2775px" class="pl-doc-entry">